sk-ys/redmine_issue_notes_on_context_menu/README.md

 # Redmine Issue Notes On Context Menu
 This is a plugin for Redmine.
-This plugin adds a menu item to the existing context menu to display the issue notes dialog.
+This plugin add a menu item to the existing context menu to display the issue notes dialog.
 The dialog has `edit`, `delete` and `add` capabilities.

 ## Images